zapier/django-knowledge/docs/index.rst

 Welcome to Django Knowledge's documentation!
 =======================================

-Django Knowledge makes it easy to add an integrated support knowledge to your Django project with only a few lines of boilerplate code.
-It comes with a knowledge base, admin interface tie-in, and question form.
+Django Knowledge makes it easy to add an integrated support desk, help desk or knowledge base to your Django project with only a few lines of boilerplate code.
+It comes with a searchable knowledge base, admin interface tie-in, and question form.

 While we give you a generic design for free, you should just as easily be able to customize the look and feel of the app if you like.